 The dried leaves.
 Buchu is available in capsule, tincture and liquid extract forms as well as dried leaves for tea.
 Buchu essential oil can also be purchased.

-- Used to treat kidney stones and bladder catarrh.
+- Treat kidney stones and bladder catarrh.

-- Commonly used in premenstrual medications.
+- Buchu is a common ingredient in premenstrual medications.

 - A bunch of leaves in bathwater may ease rheumatism and backache.